adamdubey/adamdubey.github.io/content/posts/portainer/index.md

 ![yo-docker](yo-docker.png)

 Just within my homelab alone, there is a minimum of 30 containerized services, which wasn't too terrible to manage for awhile (_although extremely tedious_).
 From past experience supporting production systems where Docker was leveraged, the total number of containers wasn't too bad at most places, but I've also been the one on the hook for supporting instances of 50+ containers without any form of management, just all CLI... yikes.

 So after researching and experimenting in the lab, I've finally found something that can appease the masses both C-Suite and Engineers alike!
 Here is my journey of discovery and implementation of Portainer, which really is a game changer for managing containers quickly and effortlessly.

 ## Portainer & Docker: A cursory overview

 Docker is typically described as _“Enterprise Container Platform for High-Velocity Innovation”_ and that about sums it up pretty nicely...kinda.
 I think folks get hung up on some of the deep technical aspects which adds fuzz to the basic understanding, but basically Docker containers provide a standardized environment for your applications to live in.
 There are numerous ways to configure your container, such as software and operating systems, however all of the containers are sharing the same host hardware, and most importantly the kernel.

+In other words, Docker simply enables you to run and install software without worrying much about the setup and dependencies of the underlying infrastructure - since again the host hardware resources are shared.

 Portainer is simply just a management UI to manage Docker environments.
 I tend to live in the CLI myself, but sometimes GUIs are nice too, especially if you are managing multiple Docker environments.